Bombjack88/Outliers-detection-in-R/README.md

 ## Overview

-This project provides an automated system for detecting outliers in interest rate data reported by the European Central Bank (BCE).
+This project provides an automated system for detecting outliers in interest rate data reported by the European Central Bank (ECB).
 The data is processed in several stages, resulting in a final report containing both statistical analysis of outliers and exported CSV files for further review.

 ## Project Structure